Review of claude’s Approach (Round 1)

 Strengths

-Clear structure and coverage of multiple candidate source
+- Clear structure and coverage of multiple candidate source problems.

-Explicit discussion of the “assumption gap” for SREU under
+- Explicit discussion of the “assumption gap” for SREU under fixed-model semantics.

 Different Tradeoffs